StHante/readLua-for-Matlab-and-Octave/README.md

 supported by Matlab (e.g. gcc, Microsoft Visual C++) or Octave.

 The first step is to get lua and its header files.
-This can be done by building it or getting precompiled libraries.
+This can be done by getting the sources and building it or getting precompiled libraries.
 If you get precompiled libraries, make sure that they are compatible with your C compiler.